WCW Hall of Fame

-During the following Hall of Fame ceremony on May 22, 1994, at Slamboree 1994 at Civic Center in Philadelphia, Pennsylvania, Harley Race led the Class of 1994.
+During the following Hall of Fame ceremony on May 22, 1994, at Slamboree '94: A Legends' Reunion at Civic Center in Philadelphia, Pennsylvania, Harley Race led the Class of 1994.
 Ole Anderson, The Crusher, posthumous inductee Dick the Bruiser, Ernie Ladd, and Masked Assassin were also inducted that year.

-The final ceremony was held at Slamboree 1995 on May 25, 1995, in St. Petersburg, Florida at Bayfront Arena, in which Wahoo McDaniel led the Class of 1995.
+The final ceremony was held at Slamboree '95: A Legends' Reunion on May 25, 1995, in St. Petersburg, Florida at Bayfront Arena, in which Wahoo McDaniel led the Class of 1995.
 Also inducted that year were posthumous inductee Big John Studd, Terry Funk, Antonio Inoki, Angelo Poffo, Dusty Rhodes, and Gordon Solie.
 Following the 1995 ceremony, Solie, who both inducted the wrestlers and was an influential figure in the selections, resigned from WCW in protest of Poffo's initiation, feeling that management only inducted an unqualified person into the WCW Hall of Fame as a favor to Poffo's son, and one of the company's top draws, Randy Savage.
 1995's ceremony had speeches from the inductions, where as the other two just had plaques being presented to them.
 The Crusher, Dick the Bruiser, Inoki, Rhodes, Gagne, Race, and Thesz were the only former World Heavyweight Champions to have been inducted.
 A posthumous inductee was inducted at every ceremony.
 Solie was the only non-wrestler to have been inducted into the Hall of Fame.
 Overall, there were 17 inductees.
 On February 26, 2024, Ole Anderson, the last remaining living member of the WCW Hall of Fame, died.